Picovoice/cheetah/README.md

 ### Rust Demo

+> Rust SDKs will no longer be maintained after **July 15, 2025**.
+If you plan to use the Cheetah Streaming Speech-to-Text Rust SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

 [Cheetah Rust demo](./demo/rust) is a command-line application that lets you choose between running Cheetah on an audio file or on real-time microphone input.